Last updated January 12th, 2019.

 It wouldn’t take a full-blown war to heavily impact the gulf region’s economy either.
 Heated words, minor skirmishes, sanctions, and terrorist attacks have all done that in the past.

 Hopefully you understand why I don’t suggest investing or buying property in Dubai at all.

 There are too many factors that could go wrong – many which have already gone wrong during past recessions.

-Everything from political uncertainty, to low occupancy rates, weak corporate profits, and falling oil prices could each set off a bigger crisis with no warning.
+Everything from political problems, to low occupancy rates, weak corporate profits, and falling oil prices could each set off a bigger crisis with no warning.

 You may think the fears I’ve expressed here are overblown.
-Of course, I’m just pointing out historical weaknesses along with the fact that few things have changed since the 2008 recessions.
+Of course, I’m just pointing out historical weaknesses along with the fact that few things have changed since the 2008 crisis.

 The fact still remains: countless other real estate markets boast greater potential than Dubai’s.
 Why not invest in those places instead if your goal is making money?

-Some countries in Asia have avoided recession for over two decades.
+Some countries in Asia have skipped recessions for more than two decades.
 Likewise, capital appreciation prospects and rental yields are significantly higher elsewhere.

-If you enjoy Dubai and want to live there or own a second home, that’s always a suitable reason to buy property.
+If you enjoy Dubai and want to live there or own a second home, that’s always a good reason to buy offshore property.
 But look elsewhere if your goal is profit.

 Skip the Next Western Recession